metomi/rose/sphinx/tutorial/rose/suites.rst

 Rose Bush.
 Rose Bush displays suite information in web-pages.

 .. figure:: img/rose-bush.png
-   :alt: rose bush screenshot
+   :alt: Rose Bush screenshot
    :width: 100%

-   Screenshot of a rose bush web page.
+   Screenshot of a Rose Bush web page.

-If a rose bush server is provided at your site you can open the rose bush page for a suite by running the :ref:`command-rose-suite-log` command in the suite directory.
+If a Bose Bush server is provided at your site you can open the Rose Bush page for a suite by running the :ref:`command-rose-suite-log` command in the suite directory.